 There is an extensive body of US environmental laws that regulate air and sea pollution, especially affecting the shipping industry.
-The US Justice Department (DOJ) boasts that by the end of fiscal year 2018, the United States had imposed US$260 million in civil and criminal penalties, totalling more than US$466 million in criminal fines and more than 319 months of confinement against shipping companies and their crew for intentional discharges of pollution from ocean-going vessels in the past 20 years.15
+The US Department of Justice (DOJ) boasts that as at the end of fiscal year 2018, the United States had imposed US$260 million in civil and criminal penalties, totalling more than US$466 million in criminal fines and more than 319 months of confinement against shipping companies and their crew for intentional discharges of pollution from ocean-going vessels in the previous 20 years.16

 The EPA and the USCG will enforce these requirements pursuant to authority under the APPS, the Clean Air Act and a 2011 memorandum of understanding between the EPA and the USCG setting forth the terms by which the EPA and the USCG will mutually cooperate in enforcement and implementation.
-These regulations apply to vessels operating in US waters as well as ships operating within the 200 nautical mile border around the US, including the North American Emission Control Area (ECA) and the US Caribbean ECA, which encompasses waters around Puerto Rico and the US Virgin Islands.
+These regulations apply to vessels operating in US waters and to ships operating within the 200 nautical mile border around the United States, including the North American emission control area (ECA) and the US Caribbean ECA, which encompasses waters around Puerto Rico and the US Virgin Islands.

-The APPS and MARPOL set limitations on the oil content that is allowed to be discharged into the sea and places recording requirements on vessels.
-The APPS and MARPOL require that vessels maintain an oil record book that documents all oily waste discharges or transfers.
-The USCG is entrusted with investigatory authority to ensure compliance and if it suspects illegal discharges, it refers the matter to the DOJ for further investigation and potential prosecution.
+The APPS and MARPOL set limitations on the oil content that is allowed to be discharged into the sea.
+The APPS and MARPOL also require that vessels maintain an oil record book that documents all oily waste discharges or transfers.
+The USCG is entrusted with investigatory authority to ensure compliance and, if it suspects illegal discharges, it refers the matter to the DOJ for further investigation and potential prosecution.

 The Oil Pollution Act (OPA) requires vessels to submit to the US government plans describing how they intend to respond to large discharges of oil.
 It focuses on preventing and responding to large oil spills but also created a liability and compensation scheme for oil pollution within navigable waters.
 OPA violations can carry civil and criminal penalties for vessel owners, operators and crew members.